ramonszo/zuck.js/README.md

 * A simple media viewer, with gestures and events
 * A simple API to manage your "Stories timeline"
 * Lightweight (5kb gzipped - 15kb minified)
-* Now with 3D cube effect!
+* 3D cube effect!
+* Item navigation based on where user touched

 ## How to use